mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `git commit --amend -m "descriptive commit message"`
 * Safest way to undo commit (looks at the changes introduced by a commit, then applies the inverse of those changes in a new commit)  <br />
 `git revert`
-* Restore a file to the way it was on the previous commit.
-Git will assume you want to checkout HEAD so use `git diff` to confirm  <br />
+* Restore a file to the way it was on the previous commit - Git will assume you want to checkout HEAD so use `git diff` to confirm  <br />
 `git checkout -- filename.txt`
 * Restore a specific commit and file.
 Find the commit `<hash>` like this: `https://github.com/<account>/<repo>/commit/<hash>`  <br />
 `git checkout <hash> -- filename.txt`